ksquareincmx/js-program-tutorials/tutorials/column-drop-out/README.md

 You can follow along using the example that we have [here](https://github.com/ksquareincmx/js-program-tutorials/tree/master/tutorials/column-drop-out/example).
 If you need help running the example you can check out the `README` [file](https://github.com/ksquareincmx/js-program-tutorials/blob/master/README.md).

-## Solution

-You can see the solution [here](https://github.com/ksquareincmx/js-program-tutorials/blob/master/examples/column-drop-out/solution/)

 ## Current state

 By default the example already comes with some css for colors and sizes.
 It should looke like [this](https://github.com/ksquareincmx/js-program-tutorials/blob/master/tutorials/column-drop-out/screenshots/005-current-state.png).
 We're not interested on the styling of the page (that's why we're not gonna stop explaining it), but rather focus on the column drop out layout for the skills section.